AdobeDocs/analytics-platform.en/help/data-ingestion/adhoc.md

 >[!NOTE]
 >
->You should use ad hoc data for record based (lookup, profile) data.
-Ad hoc data is less suited and should not be considered for ad hoc time-series (event, summary) data.
+>Use ad hoc datasets and schemas for record based (lookup, profile) data.
+Ad hoc datasets and schemas are less suited and should not be considered for time-series (event, summary) data.

 You do not need to create an XDM schema for ad hoc data.
 Adobe Experience Platform supports a workflow that, based on the data in the CSV file:

 1. Creates an ad hoc schema conforming to the columns of the CSV file.
-1. Creates a dataset based on the ad hoc schema containing the data from the CSV file.
+1. Creates a dataset based on the ad hoc schema that contains the data from the CSV file.

 To start the workflow:

 1. In the Adobe Experience Platform UI, in the left rail, select **[!UICONTROL Workflows]**.
 1. Select ![DataAdd](/help/assets/icons/DataAdd.svg) **[!UICONTROL Create dataset from CSV file]**.
 1. Select **[!UICONTROL Launch]** from the right pane.
-1. In the Workflows > **[!UICONTROL Create dataset from CSV file]** wizard:
+1. In the **[!UICONTROL Workflows]** > **[!UICONTROL Create dataset from CSV file]** wizard:
    1. In the **[!UICONTROL Configure dataset]** step:
       1. Enter a **[!UICONTROL Name]** for the dataset.
-For example `Sample Data From CSV`.
+For example: `Sample Data From CSV`.
       1. Add an optional **[!UICONTROL Description]**.
 For example: `Sample data from a CSV file`.
       1. Add one or more optional **[!UICONTROL Tags]**, or select one or more existing **[!UICONTROL Tags]**.